-^{} The international three-person team from three EU countries: C. Szwedo, N. Ramy and M. Turunen.
+The international three-person team from three EU countries: C. Szwedo, N. Ramy and M. Turunen.

-NC.
+The company entered CEE quite late-first Poland (1997), Czech Republic and Slovakia, later Romania (2004)-due to their leadership concern in meeting high EU sustainability standards in those four countries, known in the past as very polluted and rather poor.
+After several years, Carrefour closed its operations in Czech Republic and Slovakia.
+The process of building SB at Carrefour Polska is overseen by the Sustainability Department staffed by three people located in the Quality Division in the Polish headquarters who monitor every Carrefour shop in Poland.
+Recently, they also monitored implementation of another EU program called the Circular Economy.
+The program brings a lot of benefits such as boosting the economic development and competitiveness by saving cost for the industry and making the environment more sustainable in Europe (Europea.eu, 2016 after TCC, 18).
+The Carrefour Polska is responsible for implementing all aspects of SD, with particular attention to sustainability of HC, SC and NC.
 One of the examples of such efforts is popularizing its corporate culture of openness by giving opportunity to employees to speak their mind, to enable them to be creative, and initiate their own projects (ibid.
 28).
 This is a good example for encouraging sustainable entrepreneurship and giving every employee an influence on the company's performance, their own self-improvement and professional growth within the company (ibid.
 28).
 In addition, every year, the company participates in nearly 200 social agreements with its partners in France and other countries on problem solving in such areas as employment, equality of gender, disability, professional training (ibid.).
 For instance, in Poland they signed the Diversity Card to implement equal opportunities and anti-discrimination policies in the workplace.
 As a result, 800 employees with disabilities are currently working for Carrefour Polska, thanks to collaboration with the non-profit organization "PION I EKON".
 Moreover, their management teams are composed of around 60% women (ibid.).
 The company signed the United Nations Women's Empowerment Principles and showed explicitly their commitment through the Women Leaders program (Carrefour's Annual Report, 2015 after ibid.
 30).
 It is worth mentioning that Carrefour offers motivating wages and other social benefits adapted to local conditions to boost collective performances and knowledge sharing among their employees.
 They also invest heavily in HC by providing a variety of training and workshops-in 2015 over 5.1 million training hours.
 In 2016 one of their training priorities was using new technologies (ibid.
 30 from Carrefour's Annual Reports, 2015 & 2017).